cleissonom/cleissonom/README.md

 </p>

 <!--- 🔭 I’m currently working on ...-->
-- 📚👨‍💻 I'm always studying and improving my skills in <strong>HTML, CSS, JS/TS, React, Node.js, Next.js, React Native, PostgreSQL, MongoDB, SASS </strong>
+- 📚👨‍💻 I'm always studying and improving my skills in <strong>HTML, CSS, JS/TS, React, Node.js, Next.js, React Native, PostgreSQL, MongoDB.</strong>

 - ☯︎ "<em>Live as if you were to die tomorrow.
 Learn as if you were to live forever.<em>"
 - 🧳 Traveler.